MarcosMasip/FullStack-Company-Reimbursement-System-self-contained/README.md

 4. Retry submission and watch network tab for `PUT /reimbursement` -> 200.

 If the issue persists, hit `GET /diag/db` to ensure employee and expense_category counts are non-zero.

+### Persistent "Session invalid" After Login
+If employees.html shows "Session invalid" even after a fresh login:
+1. Open DevTools Console and run `sessionStorage.getItem('email')` – must be the email you entered.
+2. Run `localStorage.getItem('data')` – should be a JSON array with an object containing `eid`.
+3. The app now includes a repair link (Attempt repair).
+Clicking it triggers a fetch to `/employee-by-email?email=...` and repopulates localStorage.
+4. If repair fails: clear storage (`localStorage.removeItem('data'); sessionStorage.clear();`) and re-login.
+5. Directly test endpoint: `curl 'http://localhost:7070/employee-by-email?email=alice@example.com'` to confirm a 200 JSON payload with an `eid`.

+This flow was added to handle edge cases where the employee page is opened directly (bookmark) before a successful login sequence or where stale malformed data remained in localStorage.

 ### NumberFormatException: For input string: "undefined"
 If you see a stack trace in the server log like: